Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

-A powerful tool in studying the Brauer--Manin obstruction is Harari's formal lemma \cite{HARA}.
-Roughly, the lemma tells us that, given a Brauer class $\sA$ on an open subvariety $U$ of a variety $X$ not coming from a Brauer class on $X$, the Brauer--Manin pairing with $\sA$ can be non-constant at infinitely many places.
-It is often used to show that a variety fails strong approximation off any finite set of places.
-As a first application of the semi-integral Brauer--Manin obstruction, we establish an analogue of Harari's formal lemma for semi-integral points (see Theorems \ref{thm:HarariA} and \ref{thm:HarariB}).
-The main implications for the obstructions to various local-global principles are as follows.
+A powerful tool in studying the Brauer--Manin obstruction for rational points is Harari's formal lemma \cite{HARA}.
+Roughly, the lemma tells us that, given a Brauer class $\sA$ on an open subvariety $U$ of a variety $X$ not coming from a Brauer class on $X$, the Brauer--Manin pairing with $\sA$ is non-constant at infinitely many places.
+It is often used to study properties related to strong approximation (e.g. \cite[Prop.~2.6]{CTX13}).
+As a first application of the semi-integral Brauer--Manin obstruction, we establish an analogue of Harari's formal lemma for semi-integral points in Theorems~\ref{thm:HarariA} and \ref{thm:HarariB}.